bbauska/TUMx-DWAPNx/README.md

 Now, that we actually created a graph model and we

-created a graph visualization using SVG, we\'ll take a bit of a closer look into
+created a graph visualization using SVG, we&apos;ll take a bit of a closer look into

 how to control the look of this SVG using CSS and style elements in the